 Even as Michela completed her undergraduate work, she had a plan in mind, sticking with her sports medicine track because she knew it would cover many of the prerequisite classes to get her master’s degree in occupational therapy.
 She was drawn to the program at Regis by the 15-member cohort.
 “It really made a difference to become so close with my fellow classmates and professors,” she wrote.
 “The experiences that stood out to me most from my time in the program were some of the field trips we went on with Dr. [Suzanne] Rappaport,” assistant professor of occupational therapy.
 “We were exposed to traditional and non-traditional practice areas and I felt like I got well-rounded exposure to all the settings OTs can work with.”

 Dr. Rappaport describes Michela as “a hard-working and empathetic individual who I am sure will help many, many people as an occupational therapist.”

-After obtaining her license, Michela accepted a full-time job with Easter Seals Massachusetts, an organization she had been working for part-time for nearly 8 years.
+After obtaining her license, Michela accepted a full-time job with Easter Seals Massachusetts, an organization she had been working for part-time for nearly eight years.
 “It’s a great opportunity to get exposure to many different settings across the lifespan as a new graduate,” she explains.